NuevoFoundation/workshops/content/english/pygame-pong/activity-5.md

 In this activity, you need to apply the knowledge about variables you learned in Python basics.

 Find `// TODO (ACTIVITY 5)` in the code.
 Declare the variable `font_label`, assign it the value `'arial'`.
-Now take a look at this statement in code `font_name = pygame.font.match_font('arial')`.
+Now take a look at this statement in the code `font_name = pygame.font.match_font('arial')`.
 Can you figure out the place in this statement where you should use this new variable to control the font displayed on screen?

 {{% notice tip %}}